(Updated November 2020)

 The background to this is (you can see our previous IR35 post about the Public Sector here):

-- From April 6th 2017, the IR35 ’employment’ status for Contractors with Limited Companies who work in the Public Sector has been determined by the client (the Employer), not the contractor.
-This change happened in 2017 because HMRC is convinced that a large proportion of contractors are “disguised employees” (i.e. they would be employees if they were not employed as Ltd Co.
+- Since April 6th 2017, the IR35 ’employment’ status for Contractors with Limited Companies who work in the Public Sector has been determined by the client (the Employer), not the contractor.
+This change happened because HMRC is convinced that a large proportion of contractors are “disguised employees” (i.e. they would be employees if they were not employed as Ltd Co.
 Contractors).
 This change means the responsibility for enforcing IR35 in the public sector shifts away from the HMRC and the Contractor, and moves onto the end client i.e. the public sector body.

 - Contractors with Limited Companies are also known as PSC’s (Personal Service Company).

-- Therefore, the client (employer) needs to assess the Contractors’ working practices and if they believe that the underlying relationship between the Client and the Contractor providing the services is one of ’employment’ (rather than self-employment) then IR35 applies.
+- Therefore, the client (employer) needs to assess each Contractors’ working practices and if they believe that the underlying relationship between the Client and the Contractor providing the services is one of ’employment’ (rather than self-employment) then IR35 applies.
 This means that the contractors company will be taxed at source by the Client (through PAYE), exactly as if they were an employee (and employee and employer NIC’s need to be paid as well by the Client).

 - However, the contractors’ employment status does not change if the Client finds them ‘inside’ IR35, so they will not receive the rights and benefits that go with full ’employee’ employment (e.g. holiday pay, SSP, unfair dismissal/redundancy rights etc).
 But, to complicate this, there has already been a successful claim from an affected Contractor in the public sector, for holiday pay, which you can read here.